-Ask anyone, and they’ll probably tell you that women with wavy hair have it made.
+Anyone you ask may very well tell you that women with wavy hair have it made.
 Their naturally beachy texture is desirable for anyone who loves a wash-and-go styling routine.
-Plus, wavy tresses can be blown out to perfection and can hold curls for hours—making this hair type truly the best of both worlds.
+Plus, wavy tresses can be blown out to perfection and can hold curls for hours, making this hair type truly the best of both worlds.

-According to Mizani’s Texture Chart, natural waves fall into texture types 2 and 3.
-To determine whether you have naturally wavy hair, examine your strands after air-drying, ensuring they are free of any styling products.
+Wondering how to get wavy hair naturally?
+Well, you have to be born with it.
+According to Mizani’s Texture Chart, natural waves fall into texture types two and three.
+To determine whether you have naturally wavy hair, examine your strands after air-drying and before you’ve applied any styling products.
 If your product-free, air-dried hair resembles open beachy waves or loose, s-shaped curves, you have natural wavy hair.

 Is mousse or gel better for wavy hair?

 Hair gel and hair mousse can work as a styler for wavy hair—as long as you use them correctly.
 While hair gel works to hold texture in place and smooth frizz, hair mousse builds volume and enhances natural texture.
 A hair gel like Biolage Styling Texture Sap Gel is ideal for wavy hair types.
 This formula is lightweight and flexible, so it won’t weigh hair down.
 Use a hair mousse like Redken Full Frame 07 All-Over Volumizing Mousse if you want all-over volume with a soft finish.

 Is there a better way to brush natural wavy hair?

 Regularly brushing is a major key to healthy hair but doing it incorrectly, or using the wrong tools, can seriously damage your mane.
 It’s essential to follow a few simple steps to ensure you’re detangling natural wavy hair the right way.